 Little else is known about the Time & Instantaneous Shutter - Model of 1892.
 But looking back on the history of Bausch & Lomb's shutters, that both preceded and succeeded this model, it's doubtful they would have built the shutter solely for Sunart.
 Possibly, Sunart was the first and only company whose cameras were ever equipped with them, before the shutter's design was quickly abandoned.

-With no other references or advertisements found, and this being the only example I've encountered, I'm guessing production lasted for maybe a year or so.
+With no other references or advertisements found, and these being the only two physical examples I've ever encountered, production was initially thought to have lasted for maybe a year or so.
+New information as reflected in the updates below, now suggests that the shutter may have been made for at least four or five years, unless Andrew J. Lloyd & Co. obtained new old stock from Bausch & Lomb to outfit their private-branded cameras.
 Not as glitzy a shutter as Bausch & Lomb's earlier Diaphragm models, but very rare nonetheless.

 Since the above information was put together, a new example of this shutter having a rotary aperture (or wheel stop) was discovered: